 16. Employee Recognition Programs

-Recognize your employees’ hard work by creating an employee recognition program.
+Recognize your employees’ hard work by developing and implementing employee recognition program ideas.

 Most common employee recognition programs include thank-you awards, free health checks, work anniversary celebrations, and new office space.
 But you can customize rewards depending on your and your employees’ unique needs.